Tracking studies in market research

 What is a tracking study?

-So, what are tracking studies?
 A tracking study’s purpose is to track information over time, generating an ongoing measure, enabling the identification of trends and comparisons, spikes and dips (versus competitors, versus last month, last year etc…).
 Running a tracker keeps your finger on the pulse of all sorts of important factors, providing an early warning system, a ranking tool, a measure of short term impact and a decision making fact generator.

 Trackers work better at discovering the what and the how more than the why.
-Standard fayre for trackers include brand performance and advertising impact, but if your definition is basically an ongoing quantitative study, then you could reasonably include exit surveys (talking to lost/lapsed customers), customer satisfaction and mystery shoppers.
+Standard fare for trackers include brand performance and advertising impact, but if your definition is basically an ongoing quantitative study, then you could reasonably include exit surveys (talking to lost/lapsed customers), customer satisfaction and mystery shoppers.
 When set up correctly they are impossible to ignore – asking the killer business questions of hundreds of customers (yours and the competitors) over years and years, supported by the science of statistics.

 How do tracking studies work?